Report an accessibility problem

 6. academic writing sample relevant to the field

-7. proof of English proficiency
+8. proof of English proficiency

 Additional Application Information

-The well-considered one- to two-page statement of purpose should explain the applicant's scholarly background and training, career goals, proposed research specialization, any secondary field of interest and why the applicant wishes to pursue a PhD in linguistics and applied linguistics at Arizona State University.
-Applicants applying for funding must also submit a statement of teaching philosophy.
+The well-considered one- to two-page statement of purpose should explain the applicant's scholarly background and training, career goals, proposed research specialization, and any secondary field of interest, and describe why the applicant wishes to pursue a PhD in linguistics and applied linguistics at Arizona State University.
+Applicants who are applying for funding must also submit a statement of teaching philosophy.

 Tuition information